 2) It should be decanted frequently and carefully to keep it as clean as possible, removing all the fermentation residues (the ‘dregs’).

-Leonardo Da Vinci, wine and Romagna.
+Leonardo Da Vinci and food.

 During the year 1502, Leonardo spent much time in Romagna (*1), since he had been invited by Duke Valentino (*2) to supervise the building of some military and civil structures.
 This stay gave him the opportunity to learn more about viticulture and enology.
 His attention focused in particular on a hanging system that allows the drying of grapes.
-On this occasion, the scientist depicted some bunches in one of its drawings: today this drawing is particularly precious because it’s the only one of this type that has come down to us.

 It should be noted that, during the same stay in Romagna, Leonardo visited the ancient Malatesta Library in Cesena, where he consulted the rare fourteenth-century Codex ‘De Ruralibus Commodis’ by Pier de ‘Crescenzi (1233-1320) (*3): this gave a noticeable boost to his knowledge of vine cultivation and winemaking.